 Not only are those prized perks important when job offers are evaluated, but they can also help when you’re recruiting and retaining top talent.

 3. Know how to make a job offer quickly

-After you make up your mind about candidates, make job offers immediately — especially if you're in a tight labour market.
+Top applicants today typically weigh a number of options, so even a short delay could cause you to lose them.
+After you make up your mind and think you’ve won over the candidate, make the job offer immediately.
 Even a delay of a day or two can cost you the employee of choice.
 If your business has procedures that slow down hiring — for example, no one gets hired unless the president interviews the individual personally — look for ways to streamline the process.

 Give candidates a reasonable amount of time to decide whether to accept the job offer.
 What's reasonable generally depends on the type of job.
 The time frame for an entry-level job may be a few days, but for a mid- or senior-level candidate in a competitive market, or for a position that involves relocation, a week isn't excessive.

-While candidates consider job offers, stay in touch with them.
-The purpose is for you to reinforce your excitement about candidates potentially joining your team.
-Showing them your enthusiasm to have them join your team may help seal the deal.
+While the candidate considers your job offer, stay in touch.
+The purpose is for you to reinforce your enthusiasm about having him or her join your team, and that may help seal the deal.
 Just be sure to avoid being pushy, or you could give your ideal candidate second thoughts.

 Robert Half has been helping companies with their hiring since 1948.
 Have you considered bringing in skilled professionals on a temporary or temporary-to-hire basis?